P86/cheet-sheet/Philosophy of software design.md

 #### Unknown unknowns
 It occures when it not obvious which pieces of code must be modified to complete task, of what information developer must have to carry out the task sucessfuly.

+## Causes of complexity
+### Dependencies
+Dependency exists when one piece of code canno't be understood and modified in isolation eg. the code relates in some way to other code and the other code must be considered and/or modified when code is changed.
+Dependencies are fundamental part of software and can't be completelty eliminated.
+In fact, we intentionaly introduce depencencies as part of the software design process.

+### Obscurity
+Obscurity occurs when iportant information is not obvious.
+A simple example is a variable name that is so generic that it dosen't carry much usefull information.

 ## Working code Isn't Enough
 #### Tactical programming